-The village of Lochranza on the Isle of Arran is located in an exceptionally picturesque area on the north of the island.
-Although it is mostly visited for the small ferry terminal that connects the island to Claonaig on the mainland, Lochranza is also worth visiting for its own tourist attractions.
+The village of Lochranza on the Isle of Arran is located in an exceptionally picturesque area in the north of the island.
+Although it is usually visited only as a departure point for the ferry that connects the island to Claonaig on the mainland, Lochranza is also worth visiting for its own tourist attractions.

 Whisky-lovers, meanwhile, will enjoy samples of fine single-malt Scotch during a visit to the Lochranza distillery located off the A841 at the entrance to the village.